ToniWonKanobi/theoveranalyzed.net/posts/2015/6/3/how-well-can-you-hear-audio-quality.md

 Title: How Well Can You Hear Audio Quality?
 Date: 2015-06-03 10:33
 Link: http://www.marco.org/2015/06/03/npr-audio-quality-test
-Description: Marco Arment tackles audiophile snake oil (again).
+Description: Not that well, apparently.
 Tags: Audio
+Image:

 Marco Arment on audiophiles: